Tong-JT/spider-typer-game/README.md

 ### History
-*Developed for a university assignment (Victoria University of Wellington - Master of Software Development)* This program is the frontend-only version of the submitted assignment, which will be available on Github soon.
+*Developed for a university assignment (Victoria University of Wellington - Master of Software Development)* This program is the frontend-only version of the submitted assignment, which will can be accessed on [Github](https://github.com/Tong-JT/spider-typer-fullstack).

 - Created: 28th November 2024
 - Completed: 1st December 2024